averagedolphin/ftc-tester/README.txt

 Controls:
 Dpad Up/Down = Select a Motor
 Right Stick X = Selected Motors Power
-A = Toggles Selected Motors Power/Servo Position To 1 or 0 if already selected B = Sets selected Motor or Servo to 0
+A = Keeps Selected Motors Power / Servos Position at Right Stick x B = Sets selected Motor or Servo to 0

 Configuration used with this app: